 This is a very interesting canyon to hike.
-Starts out with a walk along a small stream through a forest and then opens up to a creek with a wide base and grassy flats on either side and ends with a “V” shaped Canyon with sandstone cliffs occasionally on either side of the creek with marshy areas intermittently along the way.
+Starts with a walk along a small stream through a forest and then opens up to a creek with a wide base and grassy flats on either side and ends with a “V” shaped Canyon with sandstone cliffs occasionally on either side of the creek with marshy areas intermittently along the way.

 Like most Creek hiking you want to pick a time when they are not running too full or when they are dry.
 Too full makes them hard to navigate and too low and they aren’t quite as scenic.
 I like the monsoon season a few days after a good rain.
 Fall could be interesting for the fall color change but the streams will probably be dry unless we had a wet September early October.
-Probably best to do this Canyon in parts as part of a loop hike but could be done with as car shuttle.
+Probably best to do this Canyon in parts as part of a loop hike but could be done with as a car shuttle.
 Although it is only 10 miles it will seem like more because there is no trail as such to follow so the going is slower.

 This hike is listed as One-Way.